mattgirdler/matthewgirdler.github.io/content/blogs/2023-in-review.md

 5. boygenius - The Record
 6. Caroline Palochek - Desire, I Want to Turn into You
 7. Mitski – The Land Is Inhospitable and So Are We
+8. Sampha - Lahai
+9. Paramore – This Is Why
+10. billy woods & Kenny Segal - Maps
+11. Nas

 ### Movies
-1. Everything Everywhere All At Once
-2. Banshees of Inisherin
+1. Killers of the Flower Moon
+2. Spider-man: Across the Spider-Verse
-3. Nope
+3. Oppenheimer
-4. The Northman
+4. Blackberry
-5. The Batman
-6. Top Gun: Maverick
+6. Mission Impossible - Dead Reckoning Part One
-7. The Menu
+7. The Creator
-8. Bodies Bodies Bodies
+8. Talk to Me
-9. Barbarian
+9. Saltburn
-10. All Quiet on the Western Front
+10. Tar

 ### Games
 1. Tunic